Comment on page

-How to set the initial context
+How to set context for AI hints

 Setting the context for AI-based live chat automation